Quick Facts: Earning an Ed.D. in Maryland

 - Complete the requirements for Administrator I.

-- Present evidence of a qualifying score on the MSDE-approved School Leaders Licensure Assessment from ETS.
+- Present evidence of a qualifying score on the MSDE-approved School Leaders Licensure Assessment (SLLA) from ETS.

 Superintendent I Certificate

-The Superintendent I Certificate qualifies an individual to be assigned as a county deputy superintendent, assistant superintendent, or associate superintendent through either Traditional or Reciprocal Certification.
-In the traditional way, you must:
+The Superintendent I Certificate qualifies an individual to be assigned as a county deputy superintendent, assistant superintendent, or associate superintendent.
+To earn it, you must:

-- Hold a master’s degree from an Institution of Higher Education (IHE).
+- Hold a master’s degree from an accredited institution.

-- Have completed 27 months of satisfactory teaching performance or satisfactory performance as a certified specialist as defined in COMAR 13A.12.03 in a PreK-12 setting.
+- Have completed 27 months of satisfactory teaching performance or performance as a certified specialist in a PreK–12 setting.

 - Have completed 24 months of satisfactory administrative or supervisory experience in a PreK–12 setting.